 A flat iron is used for more than straightening and smoothing hair.
 With the proper technique, you can use your flat iron to create waves, curls and so much more!

-Sam Villa & Andrew Carruthers, Education Director demonstrate how to use your iron to create today's modern looks.
+Sam Villa & Andrew Carruthers, Cultural Ambassador demonstrate how to use your iron to create today's modern looks.
 In the video above, you'll learn how to create flat waves, push waves and also how to use your flat iron as if it were a curling iron to create beautiful, soft curls.

 Tools & Products For Success